gopi-suvanam/scribbler/README.md

     - Keyboard Shortcuts: Several keyboard shortcuts for running/dowloading/adding cells/deleting cells etc. See [DOCS](DOCS.md#keyboard-shortcuts) for details
 - **External Libraries:**
     - [D3](https://github.com/d3/d3) and [Plotly](https://github.com/plotly/plotly.js) (for data manipulation and charting), and sister project [DI-Libs](https://github.com/gopi-suvanam/di-libs) are preloaded and can be used in the notebooks without seperately loading.
 They can also be reloaded using reload_script.
-    - For adding more functionality import an external library through import() or through load_script(CDN_LINK).
+    - For adding more functionality import an external library through dynamic import() or through scrib.loadScript(CDN_LINK).

 ## Use cases
 1. For trying new libraries for testing and building